fangmq77/Forensic-MoE/checkpoints/readme.md

-place the CLIP.pt and detector.pth here.
+Place the CLIP.pt and detector.pth here.